Preparing the Setup

 Limitations of local development setup

 You can run Gardener (API server, controller manager, scheduler, gardenlet) against any local Kubernetes cluster, however, your seed and shoot clusters must be deployed to a “real” provider.
 Currently, it is not possible to run Gardener entirely isolated from any cloud provider.
-We are planning to support such a setup based on KubeVirt (see this for details), however, it does not yet exist.
+We are planning to support a setup that can run completely locally (see this for details), however, it does not yet exist.
 This means that - after you have setup Gardener - you need to register an external seed cluster (e.g., one created in AWS).
 Only after that step you can start creating shoot clusters with your locally running Gardener.

 Some time ago, we had a local setup based on VirtualBox/Vagrant.
 However, as we have progressed with the Extensibility epic we noticed that this implementation/setup does no longer fit into how we envision external providers to be.
 Moreover, it hid too many things and came with a bunch of limitations, making the development scenario too “artificial”: